-Following the 18-month hold back period from the date of the Skylar Acquisition, the Company will issue Skylar Stockholders an aggregate 11,573,660 shares that is currently being held back.
-Additionally, and contingent upon Skylar meeting certain future sales metrics over the earn out period, the Company will issue an additional 19,268,162 shares of its common stock to Skylar Stockholders.
-As of March 31, 2023, the Company expects to pay the Skylar Stockholders the contingent 19,268,162 shares of its common stock for meeting certain sales metrics.
+Following the 18-month holdback period from the date of the Skylar Acquisition, the Company expects to issue Skylar Stockholders an aggregate 11,573,660 shares of Class A common stock that are currently being held back.
+Additionally, and contingent upon Skylar meeting certain future sales metrics over the earn out period, the Company expects to issue an additional 19,268,162 shares of its Class A common stock to Skylar Stockholders.
+As of June, 2023, the Company expects to pay the Skylar Stockholders the contingent 19,268,162 shares of Class A common stock for meeting certain sales metrics.
 The value of the holdback shares and contingent shares is approximately \$2,314,732 and \$3,371,252, respectively.